megado123/searchpatent/README.md

 Our vision is to put together an application that provides relevant patent data for a researcher’s needs and interests.
 The application will utilize text mining and analysis techniques to enhance the researcher’s experience.
 The ultimate vision is that the researcher gains better information more quickly.

 ## The application is hosted at [http://searchpatent.azurewebsites.net](http://searchpatent.azurewebsites.net).
-Alternatively, the application can be downloaded at (https://github.com/megado123/searchpatent)[https://github.com/megado123/searchpatent] and installed locally.
+Alternatively, the application can be downloaded from [github](https://github.com/megado123/searchpatent) and installed locally.
 [In either case, the application issues a call to the Azure Search API to get the results from the primary repository hosted on Azure.]

 If run remotely or locally - a SQL Lite Database is used to store recent searches and user information.
 When a search is requested, the Python Flask Web application uses Azure Search which has indexed patent information using IDF-TF ranking against data pulled from [http://www.patentsview.org/download/](http://www.patentsview.org/download/) and placed into a SQL Server database housed in Azure.